 It is important to understand the difference between a mock and an object.
 An object is an actual instance of a class and any method invoked using object reference will execute the method body defined in the class file.

-- In a junit test, we create objects for the class which need to be tested and its methods to be invoked.
+- In a junit test, we create objects for the class that need to be tested and its methods to be invoked.

 - We create mocks for the dependencies which will not be present in the test environment and objects are dependent on it to complete the method call.